Chapter 9. Connection Points

 The class maintains five member variables, only

-one of which is always used, m_dwEventCookie
+one of which is always used, m_dwEventCookie.
+Each member

 variable is initialized by the constructor: